chrismbah/strapi-devblog-readme/README.md

 ```

-The `WritePost` component enables users to write and submit a blog post, including the ability to upload an image as a cover photo.
-Let’s break down each part of the code in more detail:
+The `WritePost` component allows users to write and submit a blog post, including uploading a cover image.
+Let's break down its key functionalities below:

-## 1. State Management
+### **1. State Management**
-The component uses React’s `useState` to manage various pieces of data:
+The component uses React’s `useState` hook to manage the following states:

-- **`markdownContent`**: Stores the content of the post written in Markdown format.
+- **`markdownContent`**: Stores the content of the blog post written in Markdown format.
-- **`title`** and **`description`**: Store the post's title and description, which will be displayed on the blog.
+- **`title`** and **`description`**: Manage the post's title and description, which will be displayed on the blog.
-- **`coverImage`**: Stores the selected image file for the post’s cover.
+- **`coverImage`**: Holds the image file selected by the user for the post’s cover.
-- **`imagePreview`**: This holds a preview URL for the selected cover image, so the user can see the image before submitting.
+- **`imagePreview`**: Provides a URL to preview the selected cover image before submission.
-- **`isLoading`**: A boolean that tracks whether the form submission is in progress, disabling the button while loading.
+- **`isLoading`**: Tracks whether the post submission is in progress.
+While loading, the submit button is disabled.
-- **`error`**: Holds error messages if anything goes wrong during submission (e.g., failed API request).
+- **`error`**: Captures and displays any errors encountered during form submission (e.g., failed API requests).

-## 2. Image Handling
+### **2. Image Handling**
-The function **`handleImageChange`** listens for a file input (image upload).
-When an image is selected:
+The component includes the **`handleImageChange`** function, which manages image uploads:

-- It saves the selected image file to `coverImage`.
+- When an image is selected, it saves the file to the `coverImage` state.
-- It generates a URL from the file to preview the image before submission, using `URL.createObjectURL()`.
+- A preview URL is generated using `URL.createObjectURL()`, allowing the user to see the image before submitting it.

-This is useful for giving users visual feedback about the image they've selected for their post.
+This feature provides visual feedback, letting users know exactly what image they are uploading as the post’s cover.

-## 3. Markdown Editor
+### **3. Markdown Editor**
-The component uses **`@uiw/react-markdown-editor`** which we have previously installed for handling post content.
-It allows users to write their posts in Markdown, a popular format for creating text with simple syntax for headings, lists, links, etc.
+The post content is written in Markdown format using the **`@uiw/react-markdown-editor`** package.
+This editor simplifies text formatting for headings, lists, links, and more.

-The **`onChange`** event updates the `markdownContent` state as users type, ensuring that the post’s content is properly captured.
+- The **`onChange`** event handler updates the `markdownContent` state as the user types, ensuring that all content is captured.

-## 4. Post Submission
+### **4. Post Submission**
-The **`handleSubmit`** function handles the process of submitting the form:
+The **`handleSubmit`** function processes the form submission in two steps:

-- Create a slug from the post title using `slugify(title)`.
-A slug is a URL-friendly version of the title (e.g., "My First Post" becomes "my-first-post").
+1. **Create the Post**:
-- Send the post data (title, description, slug, and markdown content) to the server using the `createPost` function.
-The server responds with the post's ID.
+   - A **slug** is generated from the post title using `slugify(title)`.
+The slug is a URL-friendly version of the title (e.g., "My First Post" becomes "my-first-post").
-- If a cover image was selected, upload it separately using the `uploadImage` function.
-This uploads the image and associates it with the post using the post's ID.
+   - The post data (title, description, slug, and markdown content) is sent to the server via the `createPost` function.
+The server responds with the post’s ID.

-- Once the post is successfully created and the image is uploaded, the user is redirected to the blog post’s page (`/blogs/${postSlug}`), and a success message is displayed using **`toast.success()`**.
+2. **Upload the Cover Image**:

-## 5. Error Handling
+   - If a cover image was selected, it is uploaded separately using the `uploadImage` function.
-If something goes wrong during the submission (e.g., network error or invalid data):
+   - The image is linked to the post using its ID.

-- The **`catch`** block in `handleSubmit` sets an error message in the `error` state.
+After successful creation and image upload:
-- This error message is displayed at the top of the form and also shown to the user via **`toast.error()`**.
+- The user is redirected to the blog post’s page (`/blogs/${postSlug}`).

-## 6. Rendering the Form
+- A success message is displayed using **`toast.success()`**.
-The form is divided into several parts:
+- If an error occurs, an error message is displayed using **`toast.error()`**.

-- **Back Button**: A button with an arrow icon allows the user to navigate back to the previous page.
+### **5. User Experience**
-- **Title Input**: A text input field allows the user to enter the post’s title.
+- **Image Preview**: Users can preview the selected cover image before submitting their post.
-- **Description Textarea**: A textarea field allows the user to add a brief description for the post.
+- **Loading Indicator**: The `isLoading` state ensures that the submit button is disabled during submission to prevent duplicate posts.
-- **Image Upload**: A file input allows the user to upload an image for the post’s cover.
-If an image is selected, it is displayed as a preview below the input.
+- **Error Handling**: Any issues encountered during submission are displayed to the user through error messages.
-- **Markdown Editor**: The post content is written in markdown format using the Markdown editor.
+- **Success Notification**: Upon successful submission, users receive a notification and are redirected to the new blog post.

-- **Submit Button**: The "Post" button triggers the submission process.
-It is disabled when the form is loading or if the title and description are not filled.
+### **Summary**

-## 7. Button States
+The `WritePost` component provides a comprehensive experience for users to write blog posts with Markdown formatting, upload a cover image, and submit the post to the server.
+It offers visual feedback (image previews), handles loading states, and ensures that errors are displayed when necessary.
+The blog post is created and saved in two steps: content creation and image uploading, ensuring that each part is handled correctly.

-The "Post" button is designed to:
+# Hosting Your App with Strapi

-- Show a loading indicator when the form is being submitted (`isLoading` state).
+For detailed instructions on hosting your application, refer to the official documentation: [Strapi Hosting Documentation](https://docs.strapi.io/dev-docs/deployment).

-- Be disabled when either no title or description is provided, ensuring that the user fills out essential fields before submitting the post.
+# Conclusion

-## Summary
+In this guide, we explored the essential components of building a blog application using **Next.js** and **Strapi**.
+From setting up the application layout to creating dynamic routes for individual blog posts, we covered how to effectively manage state, handle image uploads with strapi, and implement a markdown editor for content creation.

-The `WritePost` component handles writing a blog post, image uploading, and markdown content creation.
-It provides visual feedback (image previews, loading states, error messages) to ensure a smooth user experience.
+By following these steps, you can create a robust blogging platform that offers a seamless user experience, allowing users and developers to engage with content in an intuitive way.
+As you continue to develop your application, consider integrating additional features such as **user authentication**, **commenting systems**, or **analytics** to enhance functionality and user engagement.

-The post is created and saved in two steps: first, the content is saved, and then the image (if any) is uploaded and linked to the post.
+With the flexibility of Strapi as a headless CMS and the power of **Next.js** for rendering, the possibilities for your blog are endless.
+Happy coding!